gcallah/hambone/chaps/chap3.md

 ## 1.

-Claude, Gertie, Winthrop, Camellia, Thaddeus, and Alastair are gathered at Elsie's Bar to discuss Hampton's mental state.
-They all pulled up chairs around a large table in the main room.
+Claude, Gertie, Winthrop, Camellia, Thaddeus, and Alastair were gathered at Elsie's Bar to discuss Hampton's mental state.
+They had all pulled up chairs around a table in the public room.

 Claude launched the discussion by asking, "OK, we know what wrong with the boy?"